Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

 The Graduate Fellow will provide support, leadership, and guidance in office programs, initiatives, and services directly related to the office mission and vision.
 The Graduate Fellow will assist in the continued enhancement of a University culture that welcomes and celebrates all students through the infusion of diversity and inclusion throughout the college experience.

 The Multicultural Affairs Graduate Fellow is responsible for promoting, coordinating, and / or executing diversity and social justice programs.
-The Graduate Fellow will serve on the Multicultural Programming Committee and take a lead role in coordinating programs such as Latino Heritage Month, MLK Week, Black History Month, Women’s History Month, etc. The Graduate Fellow will collaborate with appropriate offices to organize, facilitate, and implement office initiatives and services such the Invisible Identities Series.
-Additionally, the Graduate Fellow will work in conjunction with professional staff to create and facilitate the Diversity Peer Educator program, and facilitate training around cultural competence, diversity and inclusion for various campus groups.
+The Graduate Fellow will serve on the Multicultural Programming Committee and take a lead role in coordinating programs such as Latino Heritage Month, MLK Week, Black History Month, Women’s History Month and the Invisible Identity Series.
+The Graduate Fellow will work with professional staff to create and facilitate the Diversity Peer Educator program, and other training around cultural competence, diversity and inclusion for various campus groups.

 The Graduate Fellow will advise and assist graduate and undergraduate cultural student organizations and serve as an advocate and resource for historically underrepresented students regarding issues of transition, as well as academic, social, cultural and personal matters.
 Additionally, the Graduate Fellow will be the office point person for space reservations and requests.
 The Graduate Fellow will co-supervise, train and hire student staff assistants.